Roy Chapman Andrews: Career

 From 1909 to 1910, Andrews sailed on the USS Albatross to the East Indies, collecting snakes and lizards and observing marine mammals.

 In 1913, he sailed aboard the schooner Adventuress with owner John Borden to the Arctic.
 They were hoping to obtain a bowhead whale specimen for the American Museum of Natural History.
 On this expedition, he filmed some of the best footage of seals ever seen, though did not succeed in acquiring a whale specimen.

 He married Yvette Borup in 1914.
 From 1916 to 1917, Andrews and his wife led the Asiatic Zoological Expedition of the museum through much of western and southern Yunnan, as well as other provinces of China.
 The book Camps and Trails in China records their experiences.

 In 1920, Andrews began planning for expeditions to Mongolia and drove a fleet of Dodge cars westward from Peking.
-In 1922, the party discovered a fossil of Indricotherium (then named "Baluchitherium"), a gigantic hornless rhinoceros, which was sent back to the museum, arriving on December 19.
+In 1922, the party discovered a fossil of Paraceratherium (then named "Baluchitherium"), a gigantic hornless rhinocerotoid, which was sent back to the museum, arriving on December 19.
 The fossil species Andrewsarchus was named after him.

 Andrews, along with Henry Fairfield Osborn, was a proponent of the Out of Asia theory of humanity's origins and led several expeditions to Asia from 1922 to 1928 known as the "Central Asiatic Expeditions" to search for the earliest human remains in Asia.
 The expeditions did not find human remains.
 However, Andrews and his team made many other finds, including dinosaur bones and fossil mammals and the first nests full of dinosaur eggs ever discovered.
+He had an accidental injury to his foot when his collecting pistol went off.
 Andrews' account of these expeditions can be found in his book The New Conquest of Central Asia.

 In his preface to Andrews's 1926 book, On the Trail of the Ancient Man, Henry Fairfield Osborn predicted that the birthplace of modern humans would be found in Asia and stated that he had predicted this decades earlier, even before the Asiatic expeditions.